How Much Money Does it Cost to Buy a House? Learn the Upsetting Truth

 Users already feel inflation’s tightening grip on everything from food to housing, so they weren’t unaware of the outrageous cost of living, but the high annual salary needed to buy a home helped put the real cost into perspective.

-Some said landlords need tighter regulations.
 Homeownership isn’t the only housing situation moving out of reach.
 Renting a decent apartment in any major city is nearly impossible for low-wage workers.
+The average monthly rent is approximately $1600, meaning a person who works a minimum wage job must work over 100 hours per week to afford their rent.
+That’s not feasible.

-Landlords only see dollar signs when they raise their rents to keep up with “market values” and don’t care that most people can’t afford these hefty new sums.
+Some blamed landlords for higher costs, saying we need tighter regulations.
+The idea is that landlords only see dollar signs, so they raise their rents to keep up with “market values,” not caring that most people can’t afford the hefty monthly payment.

 Some Landlords Don’t Have a Choice